menu

 Occupations and Workforce

 Emily - Fifty Lakes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Emily - Fifty Lakes is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Emily - Fifty Lakes who work in office and administrative support (13.94%), management occupations (9.88%), and computer science and math (7.57%).
+There are especially a lot of people living in Emily - Fifty Lakes who work in office and administrative support (14.35%), management occupations (8.75%), and sales jobs (7.35%).

 Also of interest is that Emily - Fifty Lakes has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Emily - Fifty Lakes telecommute to their jobs.
-Overall, about 14.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Emily - Fifty Lakes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Emily - Fifty Lakes does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Emily - Fifty Lakes in 2018 was $40,110, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $160,440 for a family of four.
+The per capita income in Emily - Fifty Lakes in 2018 was $45,876, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $183,504 for a family of four.
 However, Emily - Fifty Lakes contains both very wealthy and poor people as well.

 The people who call Emily - Fifty Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Emily - Fifty Lakes residents report their race to be White, followed by Native American.
-Important ancestries of people in Emily - Fifty Lakes include German, Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Emily - Fifty Lakes include German, Norwegian, Swedish, English, and Irish.

 The most common language spoken in Emily - Fifty Lakes is English.
 Other important languages spoken here include Italian and Polish.